CascadesCarnivoreProject/Carnassial/README.md

 Install [Visual Studio 2022 Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) or newer with the C# and C++ desktop workloads (other Visual Studio SKUs such as Enterprise are fine).
 After Visual Studio installation:

+* add WiX 4.0 support via the [HeatWave extension](https://www.firegiant.com/docs/heatwave/)
 * clone the repo locally through Visual Studio's Team Explorer or GitHub's clone or download options
-* install the [WiX Toolset](http://wixtoolset.org/releases/) 3.14 or later and Visual Studio WiX extension
 * build Carnassial and, as a one time step, copy turbojpeg.dll from $(SolutionDir)\x64\$(Configuration) to $(SolutionDir)\x64\$(Configuration)\net6.0-windows10.0.19041.0 so that Carnassial.Native.dll can be loaded by unit tests